dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-The isolation is done by the host's operating system kernel itself and not by some other piece of software like in case for virtual machines where the hypervisor is in the role that isolates your guest operating system.
+The isolation is done by the host's operating system kernel itself and not by some other piece of software like in case for virtual machines where the hypervisor is in the role that isolates your guest operating system from the rest of the system.

 However not all mainstream operating systems today are supporting container-based virtualization also called operating-system-level